 On this metal pot my life depends.
 It demands no ordinary faith but one that enables me to go anywhere trusting that I can survive as long as it is replenished.

 This is not the first pot of my monastic career.
 On my ordination day, I received the traditional glazed ceramic bowl, heavy and easy to break.
-My relationship to it and the mindfulness I was to practise in handling it define the spirit of our early years of training.
-We gain expertise not only in the rules governing its use but also – as with our other requisites – learn to take meticulous care whether setting it out at the meal, eating from it, cleaning, carrying, or storing it.
+My relationship to it and the mindfulness I was to practise in handling it defined the spirit of early years of training.
+I would gain expertise not only in the rules governing its use but also – as with my other requisites – learn to take meticulous care whether setting it out at the meal, eating from it, cleaning, carrying, or storing it.

-At the end of these five Rains Retreats – the way our monastic years are reckoned – comes that special moment in the life of a nun.
-Even if she has cracked or broken her alms bowl – the mortification being punishment enough – she still remains eligible to receive the more durable stainless steel one that replaces it.
+At the end of five Rains Retreats – the three Western Hemisphere summer months that determine one’s monastic age – comes that special moment.
+Even if the bowl is cracked or broken – the mortification being punishment enough – a nun still remains eligible to receive the more durable stainless steel one that replaces it.
 That will be hers to use for the remainder of her life or until she disrobes.

 Naturally, I was overjoyed the day I surrendered my ceramic bowl to accept the new metal one made ready for me – wrapped in a cloth harness and perched on its bamboo stand beside my sitting mat.
-In the hierarchal system of our community, the bestowing of the steel bowl marks a quasi-graduation from junior to intermediate nun – by which time we are considered mature enough to begin teaching.
+In the hierarchical system of our community, the bestowing of the steel bowl marks a quasi-graduation from junior to intermediate nun – by which time one is considered mature enough to begin teaching.
 I felt quite ‘grown up’ to be using it – as if now, at last, I had ‘arrived’.

 As renunciants, we abstain from luxurious furnishings or possessions.
 So the shiny stainless bowl would have to be fired to discolour it.
-But wouldn’t it be great if it were burnished evenly all around, and especially if the inside turned a topaz blue…
+Privately, I hoped it would be burnished evenly all around, and especially that the inside turned a topaz blue.

-Three monks helped me locate a large oil drum that could serve as an oven and collect enough chunks of discarded wood to build a bonfire over it.
+We used a large oil drum that could serve as an oven and covered it with chunks of wood to for the bonfire.
 I cleaned the bowl and set it face down on a grille inside the drum.
-Some shards of glass placed beneath it, their radiant heat chemically reacting with the bowl’s interior, promised that special blue finish.
+Some shards of glass were placed beneath it, their radiant heat chemically reacting with the bowl’s interior, promised that special blue finish.

 By late afternoon, using soil to seal the crack between the ground and the lip of the drum, we doused our woodpile with kerosene and lit it.
-Once it ignited, we ceremoniously circled the bonfire and chanted blessings.
+Once it ignited, a few monastics ceremoniously circled the bonfire with me and chanted blessings.
 It would burn through the night.